llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * This separation would also be necessary to eventually enable use of Clacc's OpenACC Profiling Interface support with other OpenMP runtime implementations.
-* Because Clacc's OpenACC Profiling Interface support depends on OMPT extensions, any OpenMP runtime implementation must support these same extensions to be usable.
+* Clacc's OpenACC Profiling Interface support depends on OMPT extensions.
+As a result, any OpenMP runtime implementation must support these extensions to be usable.
+Moreover, any OpenMP compiler used after Clacc's source-to-source mode when compiling an OpenACC application must support the extensions, or some profiling data will not be available.
 Notes:
     * A graceful mechanism to reject registration of OpenACC event types for which required OMPT callbacks are not supported by the linked OpenMP runtime should be devised.
-    * That mechanism could also handle unimplemented but standard OMPT callbacks.
+    * That mechanism could also handle standard OMPT callbacks not supported by the linked OpenMP runtime.